 And she would do anything to eliminate them.

 From shopping mall shootings to drive-by motorbike hit squads to home invasions, Griselda Blanco was one of the deadliest women in the entire Colombian cocaine trade.
 She was believed to have been responsible for at least 200 murders — and potentially upwards of 2,000.

 “People were so afraid of her that her reputation preceded her wherever she went,” said Nelson Abreu, a former homicide detective in the documentary Cocaine Cowboys.
 “Griselda was worse than any of the men that were involved in [the drug trade].”

-Born in 1943, Griselda Blanco embarked upon her life of crime at an early age.
-When she was just 11, she allegedly kidnapped a 10-year-old boy, then shot and killed him after his parents failed to pay the ransom.
-Soon, physical abuse at home forced her out of Cartagena and onto the streets of Medellin, where she survived as a pickpocket and a prostitute.
+Born in 1943, Griselda Blanco started her life of crime at an early age.
+When she was just 11, she allegedly kidnapped a 10-year-old boy, then shot and killed him after his parents failed to pay a ransom.
+Soon, physical abuse at home forced Blanco out of Cartagena and onto the streets of Medellín, where she survived by pickpocketing and selling her body.

-At 13, Blanco got her first taste of turning crime into big business when she met and later married Carlos Trujillo, a smuggler of illegal immigrants into the U.S. Though they had three sons together, their marriage didn’t last.
-Blanco had Trujillo killed in the 1970s — the first of her three husbands to meet a similar end.
+At age 13, Blanco got her first taste of turning crime into a big business when she met and later married Carlos Trujillo, a smuggler of undocumented immigrants into the United States.
+Though they had three sons together, their marriage didn’t last.
+Blanco would later have Trujillo killed in the 1970s — the first of her three husbands to meet a brutal end.

 This is when Blanco became known as “The Godmother.”

 Blanco found an ingenious way to smuggle cocaine into New York.
-She had young women fly on planes with cocaine hidden in their underwear, which Blanco had designed.
+She had young women fly on planes with cocaine hidden in their bras and underwear, which Blanco had specially designed for that purpose.